sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 A trace is a single forward path.
 A naive approach would jump back to the interpreter at the end of the trace and have the interpreter re-execute the same compiled trace.
 A trace can be expanded to include its jump back path if the loop is deemed *type-stable* i.e. the type information does not change over consecutive iterations.

 A trace can also jump to another similar trace that has different that uses different input types.
-This can occur is there is a particular pattern detected between different traces i.e. if input types go from `int` to `float` to `string` consistently, we would want to link the three traces together.
+This can occur is there is a particular pattern detected between different traces, i.e., if input types go from `int` to `float` to `string` consistently, we would want to link the three traces together.

 #### Trace Branches